valentinbarth/HIWI_classification/README.md

 * There are also other measures beside accuracy (e.g. precision, recall, ...) that should to be considered in order to assess the performance of the model.
 * This task (classification of 4 classes) is not very difficult for a neural network and it might be possible that the gain of the SE-module is stronger in harder tasks.
 * SE-module seems to be increase the robustness and overall performance in unfavorable settings of hyperparameters.
+* There might be investigated different settings of the reduction rate

 ## References